-Gazarian is the host of the popular, long-format podcast, Counting Countries, where he interviews the world’s most traveled people.
+Gazarian is the host of the popular (ranked in the top 2.5% of all poscasts), long-format podcast, Counting Countries, where he interviews the world’s most traveled people.
+He has hosted over 100 guests.

 Gazarian has published three books.
 Hit The Road: India and 7000 KM To Go, which document his time participating in multi-day road rallies in India and the Caucasus.
 He also published Photos From Chernobyl, which documents his two day stay in Chernobyl.